MorganKryze/ConsoleAppVisuals/src/ConsoleAppVisuals/assets/README.md

 ## Security Policy

-Consider reading our [security policy](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/.github/SECURITY.md) to know more about how we handle security issues and how to report them.
+Consider reading our [SECURITY](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/.github/SECURITY.md) policy to know more about how we handle security issues and how to report them.
 You will also find the stable versions of the project.

 ## Development team